-Complete a field sketch of the topographic profile of the AA along a cross section perpendicular to the overall slope of wetland within the AA.
+Complete a sketch of the topographic profile of the AA along a cross section perpendicular to the overall slope of wetland within the AA.
 Draw the section to include both AA boundaries.
-Note AA boundaries, important topographic features, and vegetation roughness.
+Include both the ground surface and the vegetation roughness.
+Indicate the letter grade for each component in the space below the sketch.
+Note the AA boundaries and important topographic features.